IN ULIPS, THE INVESTMENT RISK IN THE INVESTMENT PORTFOLIO IS BORNE BY THE POLICYHOLDER

 ULIPs offer you the flexibility to choose your premium payment term, Sum Assured## and choice of funds to invest in.
 In addition, the premium break-up and charges under your policy are mentioned in the policy documents and product brochure for greater transparency.

-*Here, a fund is a collection of the money you paid as premiums and is managed by the insurance company to provide you better returns
+*Here, a fund is a collection of the money you paid as premiums and is managed by the insurance company to provide you with better returns

 ##The Sum Assured is a fixed minimum amount that your nominee receives in your absence

 What are the different types of charges in ULIPs?

 It is important that you understand the premium break-up under your Unit Linked Insurance Policy.
 Once you decide the amount of premium to be paid and the Life Cover2 you want, the insurance company deducts a portion of the ULIP premium.
 This portion is called the Premium Allocation Charge and varies from product to product.